programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

         name="Suspect gender",
         hovertemplate="<b>Gender=</b> %{x}<br><b>Count=</b> %{y}<extra></extra>",
     ),
-    # Use the row and col parameters to change position of the subplot within the grid
+    # Use the row and col parameters to change the position of the subplot within the grid
     row=1,
     col=1,
 )